Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_outlook_2016/guide.en-gb.md

 >
 > This description is a summary, it represents the standard operation of these two protocols.
 It is possible to configure POP so that e-mails are not deleted when you retrieve your e-mails.
 Our objective is to describe the native operation of these two protocols.

-## Go further <a name="gofurther"></a>
+## Go further <a name="go-further"></a>

 > [!primary]
 >
-> For more information about configuring an email address from the Outlook app on macOS, see [Microsoft Help Center](https://support.microsoft.com/en-gb/office/add-email-account-in-Outlook-6e27792a-9267-4aa4-8bb6-c84ef146101b).
+> For more information about configuring an email address from the Outlook app on macOS, see [the Microsoft Help Center](https://support.microsoft.com/en-gb/office/add-email-account-in-Outlook-6e27792a-9267-4aa4-8bb6-c84ef146101b).

 [Configuring your Email Pro account in Outlook for Windows](/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_2016)